mobilecoinfoundation/mcips/text/0003-recoverable-transaction-history.md

   The client should choose one of them.
 * It is assumed that the fee, when represented as a 64-bit number in big endian bytes, has a high order byte which is 0.
-If the fee is larger than this, it implies that on the order of 1% of the total supply of MOB are being spent in the fee, but it is technically possible.
+If the fee is larger than this, it implies that on the order of 1% of the total supply of MOB are being spent in the fee.
+This is considered implausible, but technically possible.
   In this case, the Destination memo cannot be used.
 * It is assumed that the total outlay, when represented as a 64-bit number, does not overflow.
   It is technically possible for this value to overflow.
 In that case, the Destination memo cannot